wkorando/sip-of-java/009-unix-sockets/script.md

 Hey Java developers,

-TCP/IP connections slowing down your intra-system communication?
+TCP/IP connections slowing down your intra-host communication?

 [Old school modem tone and me look bored and frustrated in the background]

-Consider switching to unix-domain sockets!
+Consider switching to unix-domain socket channels!

-Unix-domain sockets, added in Java 16, were designed to improve the security and performance for intra-system communication
+Unix-domain socket channels, added in Java 16, were designed to improve the security and performance for intra-host communication

-Unlike TCP/IP connections, unix-domain sockets are defined using a filepath like shown in this setting up the host
+Unlike TCP/IP connections, unix-domain sockets are defined using the system filepath

-To communicate to the host from a client, you would do this:

-Show it in action:

-Unix-domain sockets Strictly
+This improves security, by not requiring applications to accept remote connections when only communicating with other processes on the same host

+And also allows for OS enforced filesystem controls

+To use a Unix-domain socket channel, define a path, create a UnixDomainSocketAddress, open a ServerSocketChannel using the Unix protocol, and bind this address, and set the channel to accept connections

+On the client side, the steps are very similar, but instead you will connect to the channel

-Can work docker containers using shared volumes
+Unix-domain socket channels can be used for communication between containers using shared volumes

-Unix sockets also work on Windows Server 2019 or later
+And even works on Windows 10 and Windows Server 2019

 Happy coding!